top of page

 Proofreading: it is essential that you get one or two people with good grammar skills to check the final panel for you.

-Illustrations or Photos
+Photos

 Due to the print process (and copyright) you can't just copy photos from the internet.
 Photos must be high quality (at least 300 dpi) and eye-catching.